 It will be with a reputable taxi company that is used by Janie all the time.

 Students can buy food from the local restaurants/café’s.
-Food is very cheap in Goa!
+The food is very cheap in Goa!

-Accommodation, transfers from and to the airport, donation for medicine/supplies, wifi, T shirt, donation for surgical equipment.
+Accommodation, transfers from and to the airport, donation for medicine/supplies, wifi, donation for surgical equipment.
 Support of the vet plus the Centre staff.

-Flights, visa, vaccinations (rabies is compulsory), excursions, luxury items eg. Cigarettes or alcohol.
+Flights, visas, vaccinations (rabies is compulsory), excursions, luxury items eg. Cigarettes or alcohol.